amitai10/rails-angular-webpacker/README.md

 ```html
 <h1>Hello {{name}}</h1>
 ```
-There are couple of things that we need to do in-order to allow it.
+There are couple of things that we need to do in order to allow it.
 The first is to add html loader to webpack so it will know what to do with the html file.
 I will do it in config/webpack/environment.js :
 ```js
 const { environment } = require('@Rails/webpacker')